 Course Description

-This series invites Principal Investigators, Senior Scientists, and Senior Clinicians to share cutting-edge research and developments in their fields.
-Each session includes a 20-30 minute presentation followed by a Q&A or journal club discussion, fostering deeper insights and scholarly exchange.
+This series invites Principal Investigators to share cutting-edge research and developments in their fields.
+Each session includes a 40-45 minute presentation followed by a Q&A or journal club discussion, fostering deeper insights and scholarly exchange.
+This is an in-person event held in the FAES Learning Labs in Building 10 located on the NIH Main Campus in Bethesda, MD.
 Lunch is provided on a first come first served basis.

 This event is for members of the NIH community only.
 You must register with your nih.gov email to confirm your registration.